Zac-HD/hypofuzz/notes/precis.md

 commercial use and distribution of larger works under different terms.
 See https://choosealicense.com/licenses/mpl-2.0/ for a summary and terms.

-In my judgement, HypoFuzz is not patentable.
-The main technical contribution is effective combination and execution of known techniques rather than a novel invention.
+In my judgement, HypoFuzz is not patentable in Australia; but it may be worth seeking a US patent once the business is established.
+The main technical innovation is an effective combination and execution of known techniques rather than a novel invention.